aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/data-validation/_index.md

 It is important here that you set the [Validation.setInCellDropDown](https://apireference.aspose.com/java/cells/com.aspose.cells/validation#InCellDropDown) property to **true**.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-ListDataValidation-ListDataValidation.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ListDataValidation-ListDataValidation.java" >}}

 ##### **Programming Sample: Date Data Validation**
 With this type of validation, users enter date values within a specified range, or meeting specific criteria, into the validated cells.
 In the example, the user is restricted to enter dates between 1970 to 1999.
 Here, the validation area is the B1 cell.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-DateDataValidation-DateDataValidation.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-DateDataValidation-DateDataValidation.java" >}}

 ##### **Programming Samples: Time Data Validation**
 With this type of validation, users can enter times within a specified range, or meeting some criteria, into the validated cells.
 In the example, the user is restricted to enter times between 09:00 to 11:30 AM.
 Here, the validation area is the B1 cell.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-TimeDataValidation-TimeDataValidation.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-TimeDataValidation-TimeDataValidation.java" >}}

 ##### **Programming Samples: Text Length Data Validation**
 With this type of validation, users can enter text values of a specified length into the validated cells.
 In the example, the user is restricted to enter string values with no more than 5 characters.
 The validation area is the B1 cell.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-TextLengthDataValidation-TextLengthDataValidation.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-TextLengthDataValidation-TextLengthDataValidation.java" >}}
 ### **Data Validation Rules**
 When data validations are implemented, then validation can be checked by assigning different values in the cells.
 [Cell.GetValidationValue()](https://apireference.aspose.com/java/cells/com.aspose.cells/cell#getValidationValue\(\)) can be used to fetch the validation result.
 The following example demonstrates this feature with different values.
 The sample file can be downloaded from the following link for testing: